naspc/oidc-provider-mock/README.md

 ```

 Configure the OpenID Connect client library in your app to use
 `http://localhost:9400` as the issuer URL.
+You can use any client ID and client
+secret with the provider.

 Now you can authenticate and authorize the app in the login form.

-You can use the server in your Python tests.
+Take a look at the following example for using the server in a test.

 ```python
 @pytest.fixture